Robinho: Personal life

-Sexual crimes and conviction
+Sexual crime and conviction

-On 23 November 2017, an Italian court sentenced Robinho to nine years in prison after he and five other males were convicted of sexual assault in the January 2013 gang rape of a 23-year-old Albanian woman at a Milan nightclub.
+On 23 November 2017, an Italian court sentenced Robinho to nine years in prison after he and five other males were convicted of sexual assault in the January 2013 gang rape of a 22-year-old Albanian woman at a Milan nightclub.
 As part of the judgment, transcripts of Robinho's messages intercepted by police were released, including one from Robinho to a friend in January 2013 that said: "I'm laughing because I couldn't care less, the woman was completely drunk, she has no idea what happened."
 In a different chat, a friend of Robinho sent the message "I saw you when you put your penis inside her mouth", to which Robinho replied: "That doesn't mean having sex."
 Under Italian law, his sentencing would not be enforced until after the completion of the appeal process.
 At the time of the sentencing, Robinho was in Brazil, and under Brazilian law, a Brazilian citizen cannot be extradited to a foreign country.

 On 10 December 2020, Robinho's nine-year prison sentence was upheld by the Italian courts after appeal.
 The Milan Court of Appeals found that Robinho had "belittled" and "brutally humiliated" the victim, while he also tried to mislead investigators from the onset by providing a false version of events he had agreed upon with his friend.

 Italy's highest court, the Supreme Court of Cassation, upheld the conviction again in January 2022.
 In February 2022, an arrest warrant was given internationally against Robinho by the Ministry of Justice of Italy.
-On October 4, 2022, Italy formally requested Brazil to extradite him and his Brazilian friend Ricardo Falco, who was also convicted in the same gang rape case, which was denied by Brazilian courts a month later.
-However, on February 18, 2023, the Italian government requested Brazil to order Robinho and his friend Falco to serve their sentences in Brazil, which is theoretically possible since a new Brazilian migration law allowing people convicted abroad (Brazilians included) to serve prison time in the country under certain requirements came into effect in 2017.

-On February 24, 2023, Brazil's Superior Court of Justice subpoenaed Robinho and Falco and on March 27, Brazilian prosecutors agreed with the Italian goverment request.
+On 4 October 2022, Italy formally requested Brazil to extradite him and his Brazilian friend Ricardo Falco, who was also convicted in the same gang rape case, which was denied by Brazilian courts a month later.

+However, on 18 February 2023, the Italian government requested Brazil to order Robinho and his friend Falco to serve their sentences in Brazil, which is theoretically possible since a new Brazilian migration law allowing people convicted abroad (Brazilians included) to serve prison time in the country under certain requirements came into effect in 2017.
+On 24 February 2023, Brazil's Superior Court of Justice (STJ) subpoenaed Robinho and Falco and on 27 March Brazilian prosecutors agreed with the Italian government request.
+The court also ordered Robinho's passport to be confiscated and prohibited him from leaving Brazil.
+In August 2023, STJ denied a preliminary request by Robinho to get the complete Italian case file of the sentence translated into Portuguese.
+In February 2024, the Court scheduled for 20 March the ruling on Italy's government appeal to have the original sentence executed in Brazil.
+The Brazilian court upheld the Italian courts conviction; Robinho will serve his nine-year sentence in Brazil.